-1 January 2017
+1 January 2018

-31 December 2017
+31 December 2018

 Туре Quantity Lot # (if possible) Supplementary information Australia has not retained a stockpile of anti-personnel mines.
-Australia has also disposed of its minimal number of anti-personnel mine that were used for training and research purposes, as allowed under the Convention (see form D).
 (Refer to Form D).
 TOTAL c) To the extent possible, the location of all mined areas that contain, or are suspected to contain, anti-personnel mines under its jurisdiction or control, to include as much detail as possible regarding the type and quantity of each type of anti-personnel mine in each mined area and when they were emplaced."